zdTang/Learn-react-route/Readme.md

 We want the contact component to render inside of the <Root> layout like this.
 You'll now see the root layout again but a blank page on the right.
 We need to tell the root route where we want it to render its child routes.
 We do that with <Outlet>.

+# Client side route

+You may or may not have noticed, but when we click the links in the sidebar, the browser is doing a full document request for the next URL instead of using React Router.

+Client side routing allows our app to update the URL without requesting another document from the server.
+Instead, the app can immediately render new UI.
+Let's make it happen with <Link>.

+You can open the network tab in the browser devtools to see that it's not requesting documents anymore